 - Includes Rx Helper, a powerful prescription analytics tool that uses millions of de-identified prescriptions.

-Benefits from our library of specialty-specific procedure or encounter templates
+Benefits from our library of a specialty-specific procedure or encounter templates

-An Epidural Steroid Injection is a procedure used to relieve pain emanating from persons back, neck, or limbs on either right or left side arms and/or legs.
+An Epidural Steroid Injection is a procedure used to relieve pain emanating from a person’s back, neck, or limbs on either right or left sidearms and/or legs.
 The procedure is considered minimally invasive.
 The injection is designed to relieve nerve pain caused by a pinched nerve or inflammation caused by a wide range of activities or genetics.

 At a glance, the provider can select from a library of specialty-specific procedure or encounter template to absorb, confirm, and begin to document.
 The documentation can be a new encounter or add to a patient’s previous visit.
 The template is laid out to be fast, comprehensive, efficient and has a logical workflow.